Common Caregiver Questions and Concerns about G-tubes

 How long will my child recover from the surgery in the hospital?

-Once G-tube feeds are well tolerated, your child can be discharged from the hospital, usually 1-2 days after surgery.
+Once your child is tolerating their G-tube feeds, they can be discharged from the hospital, usually 1-2 days after surgery.

 Prior to discharge, you will be provided training on how to care for the G-tube and how to set up the feeds at home.
 Your care team will also provide you information on troubleshooting common G-tube issues and you will have on-going support from your team after discharge.